Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Introduction

-In this work, we apply a general-purpose iterative method based on Chebyshev polynomial expansions to compute spin correlations with controlled accuracy in a paradigmatic frustrated system with competing (Kitaev and Heisenberg) interactions.
-The Kitaev model on the honeycomb lattice is one of the rare examples of an exactly solvable microscopic model \cite{kitaev_anyons_2006} showing exchange frustration, i.e. nearest neighbor interactions that cannot be simultaneously minimized.
+In this work, we apply a toolset of spectral methods to compute both static (e.g. spin correlations) and dynamic (e.g. spin susceptibility) quantum observables in paradigmatic frustrated systems with competing interactions.
+Spectral methods based upon Chebyshev expansions have recently proven useful in different contexts \cite{weise_kernel_2006,holzner_chebyshev_2011,ferreira_critical_2015, mashkoori_impurity_2017,okamoto_accuracy_2018,schnack_accuracy_2020,joao_kite_2020,varjas_computation_2020,joao_basis-independent_2020,lothman_efficient_2021,lothman_disorder-robust_2021,pires_breakdown_2021}, and here we will be interested in whether similar approaches would be effective in the context of strongly correlated matter.
+We focus on generalized honeycomb Kitaev models, i.e. systems that combine Kitaev interactions with other types of magnetic exchange.
+In particular, we study the Kitaev-Heisenberg (K-H) model and the Kitaev-Ising (K-I) model \cite{chaloupka_kitaev-heisenberg_2010,chaloupka_zigzag_2013,gotfryd_phase_2017,nasu_spin-liquid----spin-liquid_2017}.
+The Kitaev model on the honeycomb lattice is one of the rare examples of an exactly solvable microscopic model \cite{kitaev_anyons_2006} showing exchange frustration, i.e. nearest neighbor (NN) interactions that cannot be simultaneously minimized.
 This is similar to geometric frustration which notably occurs in the case of the antiferromagnetic Ising model on the triangular lattice \cite{wannier_antiferromagnetism_1950}.
 In the Kitaev case, frustration is created by bond-directional interactions which give way to a fractionalized excitation spectrum of Majorana fermions.
-The physical realization of the Kitaev model has attracted great attention because it opens up the possibility of synthesizing spin liquid materials with exotic topological orders \cite{trebst_kitaev_2017,hermanns_physics_2018}.
+This has attracted great attention because it opens up the possibility of synthesizing spin liquid materials with exotic topological orders \cite{hermanns_physics_2018,trebst_kitaev_2022}.
 Notably, in honeycomb iridates, which are transition metal oxides with partially filled d-shells, a subtle interplay of spin--orbit coupling and electronic correlations produces the type of bond-directional interactions that appear in the Kitaev model.
 Thus, these materials make good spin liquid candidates.
-In these spin-orbit assisted Mott insulators, the Kitaev exchange interaction is thought to be responsible for the emergence of a spin liquid phase \cite{pesin_mott_2010,balents_spin_2010,savary_quantum_2016,chaloupka_kitaev-heisenberg_2010,trebst_kitaev_2017}.
+In these spin-orbit assisted Mott insulators, the Kitaev exchange interaction is thought to be responsible for the emergence of a spin liquid phase \cite{pesin_mott_2010,balents_spin_2010,savary_quantum_2016,chaloupka_kitaev-heisenberg_2010,trebst_kitaev_2022}.